judyfong/turbo-Skatturinn/README.md

 - [ ] identify potential employees
 - [ ] late filers who no longer have access to other us e-file options
 - [ ] start with google forms for the US based forms
+- [ ] work with OpenTaxSolver as the basis software: [https://opentaxsolver.sourceforge.net/](https://opentaxsolver.sourceforge.net/)

 ### First year 2025
 - [ ] mailing list of 100 emails